 Table 6 gives a simple non-parametric illustration of the validity of our empirical strategy.
-We average the data on rejection rates across localities for 2005 and 2009, and for two distinct criteria: affected vs. non-affected, and foreign-bank dominated vs. domestic bank-dominated.
-In determining which localities are affected, we look at Tier 1 capital and define "affected" as localities where the average Tier 1 capital ratio of banks present in that locality decreased between 2005 and 2008.
-Likewise, we define "foreign-bank dominated" as localities where more than 2/3 of the branches of all banks present in that localities are held by subsidiaries or branches of foreign banks.
-The table implies that our estimates depend on the differential response over time of foreign vs. domestic banks to their respective financial problems.
-In particular, on average rejection rates went down substantially between 2005 and 2008 in localities populated by banks which were not affected by the crisis, regardless of whether these were foreign or domesetic banks.
-This in itself may potentially reflect a general easing of credit over time or an improvement in the pool of borrowers.
-However, in localities populated by affected banks, credit tightened between 2005 and 2008.
-Importantly, while in localities dominated by affected domestic banks rejection rates increased from 27.1% to 30.1%, and the increase is not significant, in localities populated predominantly by affected foreign banks rejection rates went from 30.4% to 42.3%, and that increase is significant at the 5% level.
+We average the data on rejection rates across localities for the 2008 sample, and for two distinct criteria: affected vs. non-affected, and foreign bank-dominated vs. domestic bank-dominated.
+In determining which localities are affected, we look at Tier 1 capital and define "affected" as localities where the average Tier 1 capital ratio of banks present in that locality is in the bottom half of the distribution in 2008.
+Likewise, we define "foreign-bank dominated" as localities where more than half of the branches of all banks present in that localities are held by subsidiaries or branches of foreign banks.
+The table implies that our estimates depend on the differential response of foreign vs. domestic banks to their respective financial problems.
+In particular, average rejection rates across localities dominated by affected vs. non-affected banks are statistically identical if the banks involved are mostly domestic (42.1% vs. 38.9%).
+However, in localities populated predominantly by affected foreign banks rejection rates were at 23.4%, and this difference is significant at the 1% level.
+This result is the first (albeit arguably imperfect) piece of evidence that foreign banks reacted to their respective financial troubles by shrinking their loan portfolios relatively more.